JuliaDynamics/DynamicalBilliards.jl/docs/src/tutorials/own_obstacle.md

 end
 ```

-And this is everything.
+And that is all.
 The obstacle now works perfectly fine for straight propagation
 and properly initializes particles with `randominside`!